wrenstuart/BI-frontogenesis/README.md

     return (; GPU, res, Ri, s, ν_h, ν_v, advection_scheme, horizontal_hyperviscosity, short_duration)
 end

-This is not tracked by git.

 To run the simulation, use julia to run main.jl with argument [name]:
     julia simulation/main.jl [name]

-Raw output data will be stored in the raw_data folder
+Raw output data will be stored in the raw_data/[name] folder